The Rearrange project

 We are then very gently led through the girl’s thought process as she encounters isolation, rejection, confusion, jealousy and fear.
 Using the cognitive behavioral therapy to help her deal with these negative emotions, she learns to look at each situation in a more positive light, until she and her family have adjusted to their change in family dynamic.

-The book is available in both English and Welsh and also in large print.
+The book is available in English and also in large print.

 About the Author